You are listening to the Sean Hannity Radio Show Podcast.

 Because it was one report.

-So let me let me rephrase that for your listeners.
+Let me rephrase that for your listeners.

 Got his green light.

-Uh I met with about 40 or so people in the Roosevelt room here in the West Wing shortly thereafter and sort of laid out what I want to do culturally here uh to make people understand where I'm coming from.
+I met with about 40 or so people in the Roosevelt room here in the West Wing shortly thereafter and sort of laid out what I want to do culturally here to make people understand where I'm coming from.

 Just that simple.

-You gotta make a decision.
+You've got to make a decision.

-I mean, we had one late last week again, and this one was against Jeff Sessions, and it seems like it just never ends.
+I mean, we had one late last week again, and this one was against Jeff Sessions.

-But the only thing I can do here, Sean, and there's an Italian expression which I know you remember from your days living on Long Island.
+But the only thing I can do here, Sean, and there's an Italian expression which I know you remember from your days living on Long Island, I know you still live on Long Island, is that the fish thinks from the head down.

 And so I have to send a message to everybody here that this is not going to be tolerated.